-As OVAL - and the security automation space in general - has evolved, it has become clear that the close coupling found in OVAL between the OVAL Object and OVAL State (i.e., what to collect and what the collected data should look like) is an undesirable feature.
-By forcing these two concepts into a single model, the Language does not easily allow for dynamic querying of previously collected data, nor does it easily allow for efficiencies in data collection.
+As OVAL - and the security automation space in general - has evolved, it has become clear that the close coupling found in OVAL between the OVAL Object and OVAL state (i.e., what to collect and what the collected data is expected to look like) is an undesirable feature.
+By forcing these two concepts into a single model, the Language does not easily allow for easy extension, dynamic querying of previously collected data, or efficiencies in data collection and data exchanges.